BartMassey/wordlists/README.freq.md

   * Exclude all one-letter words from each list.

-  * Intersect all three lists, keeping only words present in all three.
+  * Exclude all words that do not appear in the Google/Norvig list, the SCOWL list, and at least one of the YAWL and EOWL lists.

   * Add back "a" and "i" (lowercase) to the result.